-Your child may have been diagnosed with a hearing loss when they were just a small baby – or perhaps their diagnosis has been more recent.
-In either case, you may still be coming to terms with your child’s hearing loss and you may have questions about your feelings, about how other parents cope and about the technology.
+Your child may have been diagnosed with deafness when they were just a small baby – or perhaps their diagnosis has been more recent.
+In either case, you may still be coming to terms with your child’s deafness and you may have questions about your feelings, about how other parents cope and about the technology.

 Recognising your emotions